Bergvca/string_grouper/tutorials/tutorial_1.md

 ### Find matches, assign to new pandas variable

-Next, use the match_strings function and pass the 'name' column as the values, and the 'id' column as the master_id.
+Next, use the match_strings function and pass the 'name' column as the master values, and the 'id' column as the master_id.

 **N.B.** In production with a real data set, depending on its size, the following command can/may take a number of minutes — ***no update/progress indicator is shown***.
 This obviously also depends on the performance of the computer used.
 Memory and hard disk performance are a factor as well as the CPU.
-String Grouper is using pandas which, in turn, is using NumPy, so matching is not done by computationally intensive looping, but by [array mathematics](https://realpython.com/numpy-array-programming/) — but it still may take some time on large data sets.
+String Grouper uses pandas which, in turn, uses NumPy, so matching is not done by computationally intensive looping, but by [array mathematics](https://realpython.com/numpy-array-programming/) — but it still may take some time to process large data sets.

 ```python
 matches = match_strings(accounts['name'], master_id = accounts['id'])
 matches
 ```
-This will return a pandas data frame as below.
-The values (company) we will focus on in this example will be those that have variations of a fictitious company 'Hyper Startup Inc.'.
+This will return a pandas dataframe as below.
+The values (company) we will focus on in this example will be those that have variations in the name of the fictitious company, 'Hyper Startup Inc.'.

 <div>